rhevorn/shape/docs/API_SKETCH.md

-# v0.1 API Sketch
+# Initial API Sketch

-This file is a design target, not yet a compatibility promise.
+This file records the initial v0.1 design.
+The implemented API also includes the extended schemas and exporters documented in the README.

 ```go
 type Schema[T any] interface {